Sinner wins in return from doping ban before home crowd at Italian Open

+ROME (AP) — After a wait of more than 100 days, Jannik Sinner still knows how to win a tennis match.

-ROME (AP) — Top-ranked Jannik Sinner made a solid return from his three-month doping ban in beating 99th-ranked Mariano Navone 6-3, 6-4 before an adoring home crowd at the Italian Open on Saturday.
+The top-ranked player made a solid return from his three-month doping ban by beating 99th-ranked Mariano Navone 6-3, 6-4 before an adoring home crowd at the Italian Open on Saturday.

 There weren't too many signs of rust and it didn't take long for Sinner to start crushing his groundstrokes on or near the lines.
 When the Italian broke for 3-1 in the first set, the crowd inside Campo Centrale sang “Ole, ole, ole, Sin-ner, Sin-ner.”